nkorobkov/nkorobkov.github.io/projects/bank.md

     caption: Money report
 ---

 Bank is a huge project.
-It is a management system to support the virtual economy in summer camp for more than 130 user every year.
+It is a management system to support the virtual economy in summer camp for more than 130 users every year.

 Here is a table of content:
 - toc